 History's scant paper trail records her in 1900 at age 19, making her home with her parents at the time of the federal census.
 That year, she was employed as a "laborer."

 On Christmas Eve 1902, at the age of 21, Lottie and 27-year-old John McMillan (1875- ? ) united themselves in marriage.
 He was the son of Robert and Lucy McMillan, and was born in Allegheny County, PA.
-At the time of marriage, he was a laborer living in Stewart Township.
+At the time of marriage, John was a laborer living in Stewart Township.

 They made their home near Farmington, and John made his business calls in Ohiopyle.

 Dr. H.Y.
-Brady of Ohio Pyle, who attended the dying patients, later wrote grimly that the cause of death was "Inertia of uterus causes by over distention and other complications.
+Brady of Ohio Pyle, who attended the dying patient, later wrote grimly that the cause of death was "Inertia of uterus causes by over distention and other complications.
 Feotus removed by forceps, inversion of uterus requiring amputation.
 Had been sick from Friday 5th of October."

 Any other details of their lives are lost in the misty haze of the past.